ParallelMaths/parallel/pages/10-01-all-dark-things.md

 :::

 ::: problem id=1_3 marks=3
 __1.3.__ The Rhind Papyrus also has a riddle about 7 houses, each containing 7 cats, who each eat 7 mice, who each ate 7 stalks of barley, which each contained 7 grains of barley.
 The question is how many items do we have in total?
-To get you started, we have 7 houses, 49 cats, so we 56 items in total.
+To get you started, we have 7 houses and 49 cats, so we have 56 items in total.

 (BTW, this is similar to the much more modern St Ives riddle.
 If you have never heard about that puzzle, then google it.)